 “Why is he?”

 “He’s not, he’s busy.”
-She gently tried to press a fly near her eye, dragging her fingers to catch its would-be corpse and flick it away.
+In an instant she gently attempted to press a fly near her eye, dragging her fingers to catch its would-be corpse and flick it away.
+Nothing came away.

 “How much do you like your chocolate?”